allebb/hooker/README.md

 sudo -u www-data cp hooker.conf.example.php hooker.conf.php
 ```

-The above steps have been fully tested on Ubuntu Server 14.04 LTS and should work fine for other versions of Linux and UNIX too you may however find that you will need to substitute the web server user and group names from ``www-data`` to whatever your distribution/web server is using.
+The above steps have been fully tested on Ubuntu Server 14.04 LTS and should work fine for other versions of Linux and UNIX too; you may however find that you will need to substitute the web server user and group names from ``www-data`` to whatever your distribution/web server is using.

 ### Virtual Host Installation (Multiple site configuration)